Rurusetto/rurusetto/content/posts/hishigata/index.md

 # gameplay

-Use arrow keys or touch controls and point the cursor in the direction of the oncoming arrows to block them.
+Use arrow keys or touch control and point the cursor in the direction of the oncoming arrows to block them.

 # controls